ubuntu-mate/ubuntu-mate.org/pages/get-involved-bug-triage.md

 bug with the right project and leave a note in the bug's initial location.

 Bug triage can help us realise where an error is, especially if the error is upstream (for example, with the MATE Desktop instead of Ubuntu MATE.)
 Bug triagers help maintain communication between projects and help bug fixers know where they need to focus their efforts.

-The video below shows bug triaging (and Martin!) in action:

-{% include embed/youtube.html embed = "https://www.youtube.com/embed/kWojaWHl3U4?t=3732&rel=0" %}